 ¿Quíen da más? is a wonderful poem to use with Spanish language learners because it is based on animals (oveja, pato, gallo, and vaca), the sounds they make in Spanish and numbers.
 The scene is an auction – subasta is word that you probably have to teach, but it may be the only.
 Guess which animal ends up with the sun?

-Read the poem ¿Quién más da? by Edgar Allan García.
-Scroll down; it is the last poem on the page.
+Go to Cuatrogatos and read the poem ¿Quién más da? by Edgar Allan García.

 Sergio Andricaín is a Cuban poet.
 He lives in Miami and is one of the founders of Cuatrogatos.
 The two poems I mention below are from his book Libro secreto de los duendes.
 You can find several books by Sergio Andricaín on Amazon, and they are also available from other sellers.